rfo909/RForth/Dev.md

 ```
 In order for the autorun word to return the address of the word Main, we need to define
-a constant, since autorun code can not contain strings nor call other words.
-The reason is
+a constant, since autorun code can not contain strings nor call other (user created) words.

-that both strings and other words are compiled to the heap, and will not be present when
+The reason is that both strings and other words will not be present when
 running the autorun code in a newly initiated environment.

 The ?C word returns the call address for the word given as string.
 The Sys.EE.SetAutorun command
 copies the code for the "autorun" word into the onboard EEPROM, utilizing
 the fact that all code segments have a length byte at index -1.

-The "autorun" word in
-turn returns the address of the "Main" word, via the constant, which when compiled generates
+The "autorun" code loads a heap image, then returns the address of the "Main" word,
-the value directly as code.
+via the constant.
+When autorun is compiled, the constant is inlined as a literal, and
+not as a lookup.

 ### Execution

-Note that execution is supposed to take place as the system starts.
-Logically
+The execution of the autorun code is done as the system starts, implemented in ACode.txt,
+under the :Init tag, calling the :Autorun tag.
+After checking that autorun has not already
-it performs the following:
+been executed, it effectively does the following:

 ```
 NATIVE Sys.EE.GetAutorun
-&CompileBuf 1+ call cforce
+&CompileBuf 1+ call call
 ```

 The Sys.EE.GetAutorun copies the code from onboard EEPROM to &CompileBuf, with
 an initial length byte, which means the code starts at &CompileBuf plus one.

+Note that this code can not be run interactively, because, interactive code uses the CompileBuf.

 ### Testing

 *NOTE* the above code is conceptual.
 Trying to run this from the interactive prompt,
 will fail, because interactive commands use the &CompileBuf for executing the
-INLINE words, in this case "call".
+INLINE words, in this case "1+" and "call".

 If the autorun does not in fact load code, it can be tested with a custom word, which
 when compiled runs safely without messing with the content of &CompileBuf.

 ```
+: Main cr "this_is_main .str ;

+"Main ?C CONSTANT mainAddr

+: myAutorun cr 9901 print# cr mainAddr ;

+"myAutorun ?C NATIVE Sys.EE.SetAutorun

 : testAutorun
   NATIVE Sys.EE.GetAutorun
-  &CompileBuf 1+ call cforce
+  &CompileBuf 1+ call call
 ;

+(should print 9901, then "this is main")
 ```

 However, if the autorun code loads data, it will overwrite the test word "mid sentence", and